google/gvisor/pkg/sentry/seccheck/README.md

 be seen from the `pathname` and `argv` fields.
 Note that at this moment, the PID is 110 (child) but the process name is still `bash` because it hasn't executed `sleep` yet.
 After `execve(2)` is called the process name changes to `sleep` as expected.
-Next, it shows the `nanosleep(2)` raw syscalls which has `sysno`=35 (it's referred as `syscall/sysno/35` in the configuration file.
-One for enter with the exit trace happening 5 seconds later.
+Next, it shows the `nanosleep(2)` raw syscalls, which have `sysno`=35 (referred to as `syscall/sysno/35` in the configuration file), one for enter with the exit trace happening 5 seconds later.

-Let's list all trace session that are active in the sandbox:
+Let's list all trace sessions that are active in the sandbox:

 ```shell
 $ sudo runsc --root /var/run/docker/runtime-runc/moby trace list ${CID?}